ALex-Hwang/Notetaking/languages/Anglais/VocabBuilder.md

 > The job of Dean of Students at any college is no sinecure; the hours can be long and the work draining.

+## PERI

+both means Latin and Greek, means "around".

+### perimeter

+The boundary or distance around a body or figure.

+> In a medieval siege, an army would surround the perimeter of a city's high walls, denying the population any food from outside as it assaulted the walls with catapults and battering rams.

+### periodontal

+Concerning or affecting the tissues around the teeth.

+> Years of bad living had filled his teeth with cavities, but it was periodontal disease that finished them off.

+### peripatetic

+1. Having to do with walking.
+2. Moving or traveling from place to place.

+> She spent her early adult years as a peripatetic musician, traveling from one engagement to another.

+### peripheral

+1. Having to do with the outer edges, especially of the field of vision.
+2. Secondary or supplemental.

+> Like most good fourth-grade teachers, he had excellent peripheral vision, and the kids were conviced that he had eyes in the back of his head.

+Your peripheral vision is the outer area of your field of vision, where you can still detect movement and shapes.